-In case of litigation, a court will not be bound by the qualification that the parties gave to their contractual relationship and will be free to reclassify the contract (ie, employment or self-employment contract) in light of the actual situation, based on a set of indicators (eg, modalities of the work performance, fixed hours imposed by the company, exclusivity of the work for a company, submission of the person to disciplinary rules, provision of work tools, affiliation to the social security system).
+Indeed, in case of litigation, a court will not be bound by the qualification the parties have given to their contractual relationship and may hence requalify the contract retroactively (from an independent contract into an employment contract or vice-versa).
+The court will notably verify the actual contractual context in light with several indicators (eg, modalities of the work performance, subordination link, fixed hours imposed by the company, exclusivity of the work for a company, submission of the person to disciplinary rules, provision of work tools, affiliation to the social security system, etc).